Slacker (film): Fundraising and crew

 Most of the funds for the film were gathered from Linklater's family and friends.
+Linklater used a letter he received from Monte Hellman praising It's Impossible to Learn to Plow by Reading Books to help raise funds.
 He used his Shell gasoline credit card to supply cast and crew with snacks and drinks, also providing homemade peanut butter sandwiches.
 Linklater gathered a crew from among the film society.
 Due to his 16mm Arriflex camera and experience, Daniel became the director of photography, and helped secure a dolly for the film's production borrowed from KLRU, a local TV station.
 Linklater and Daniel had a 16mm editing bed that would contribute to the majority of the film's post-production.
 A number of other film society contributors and regulars were enlisted as crew, including Denise Montgomery as sound recordist, Deb Pastor as art director, and Meg Brennan as script supervisor.
 Without being formally offered the job, Anne Walker-McBay became production manager and co-casting director after expressing interest in casting for the film.
 Walker-McBay's husband, Chris Walker, was enlisted as an assistant to Daniel.